felipeleao/fleao.com.br/README.md

 ```
 fleao.com.br/
+├── config/           	  ## configuration includes, such as CONSTANT definitions
 ├── css/           			 ## website style pages
 ├── images/         			## website images
 ├── js/             			## javascript/jQuery scripts
-├── outros/         			## other files used by the website, such as PSD files
+├── outros/         			## other files used by the website, such as PSD and SVG files
+├── publications/
+│    └── index.php        ## describe each publication
+├── researches/
+│    └── index.php        ## describe research projects
+├── template/
-├── pages/          			## website internal pages
+│    ├── footer.tpl.php   ## Default HEADER to be imported by other pages
-├── third_party/    			## third partyscripts and templates used by the site
-├── index.html
+│    └── header.tpl.php   ## Default FOOTER to be imported by other pages
+├── index.php     				## Main page
-├── license.txt
+├── license.txt     			## MIT license file
-└── README.md
+└── README.md      			 ## this file =)
 ```